OfficeDev/teams-toolkit-samples/deep-linking-hello-world-tab-without-sso-M365/README.md

 # Getting Started with Hello World Deeplinking Tab Without SSO Sample

-> Note: Please be advised that this sample repository is currently in **Public Preview**, with a lot of active development work taking place.
-Please expect breaking changes as we continue to iterate.
 >
 > We really appreciate your feedback!
 If you encounter any issue or error, please report issues to us following the [Supporting Guide](./../SUPPORT.md).
 Meanwhile you can make [recording](https://aka.ms/teamsfx-record) of your journey with our product, they really make the product better.
 Thank you!
 >
-> This warning will be removed when the samples are ready for production.

 Microsoft Teams supports the ability to run web-based UI inside "custom tabs" that users can install either for just themselves (personal tabs) or within a team or group chat context.

 This sample app shows, how to use new Teams SDK V2 capabilities to simplify the process of deeplink navigation across the hubs (on Teams, Outlook and Office).It covers two different scenarios: